micag2025/Agentic_AI_Developer_Certification_Project3/README.md

 ## Project Description

 The multi-agent system (prototype) developed in the publication [Agentic AI Developer Certification: LangGraph-Orchestrated Research Assistant for Ready Tensor](https://app.readytensor.ai/publications/agentic-ai-developer-certification-langgraph-orchestrated-research-assistant-for-ready-tensor-IQBETLgAsJ9X)  allows users, such as Ready Tensor Users or Developers, to compare the content of two select scientific publications, side-by-side using natural language queries, LangChain, LangGraph, and OpenAI APIs.
-The objective of this project is to take this existing agentic AI system to the next level, making it ready for real-world use, transforming this into a production-grade AI application — tested, safe, user-ready, and portfolio-worthy (into a production-ready AI application that meets professional software standards), having enclosing:
+The objective of this project is to take this existing agentic AI system to the next level, making it ready for real-world use, transforming this into a production-ready AI application (that meets professional standards) tested, safe, user-ready, and portfolio-worthy, having enclosing:
 - A clean web interface where users get suggestions in real time and download outputs of the application;
 - A clear visual cues for improvement areas (titles, tags, summaries, etc.);
 - A basic input validation and guardrails to avoid unsafe responses;